jizhang/jizhang.github.com/source/_posts/2022-08-10-configure-logging-for-flask-sqlalchemy-project.md

 There are several things we can improve in application logging:

-* Use the full module name as the logger name, and print it in logs like `INFO in modern.views.user`.
+* Use the full module name as the logger name, and print it in logs like `INFO in flask_logging.views.user`.
 This also allows us to configure logging for parent modules.
 * Change the log level to INFO in production, so that we may print some useful information for debugging.
 * Simplify the use of logger when applying the Flask [Application Factories][4] pattern.